“Opportunity changes people,” says Mercedes Domenech.

 Honoring her contributions

-In appreciation of her contributions to Latinx students and to Brown's commitment to a diverse community and at the urging of many generous donors, the Brown University Latino Alumni Council (BULAC) Endowed Scholarship—which provides financial support for Latinx students—was recently renamed the Mercedes Domenech Brown University Latino Alumni Council Endowed Scholarship Fund.
+In appreciation of her contributions to Latinx students and to Brown's commitment to a diverse community and at the urging of many generous donors, the Brown University Latino Alumni Council (BULAC) Endowed Scholarship—which provides financial support with a preference for Latinx students—was recently renamed the Mercedes Domenech Brown University Latino Alumni Council Endowed Scholarship Fund.